Mission and Antiracism Statement

 The Academy at Charlemont exists to provide students with an education that emphasizes academic excellence, thoughtful engagement, active citizenship, and a desire for justice.
 Recognizing the fact of racial injustice in this country, these principles inspire us to commit this school to fighting racism—to strive to become an anti-racist institution.
 As a predominantly white school that mirrors the demographics of our region of northwestern Massachusetts, part of our tradition has always been to expose our students to ideas, histories, and experiences they might not otherwise encounter.
 But we must do more.

-The recent of Rayshard Brooks, George Floyd, Ahmaud Arbery, Tony McDade, and Breonna Taylor were not isolated incidents, but part of a too-long list of extrajudicial killings of Black Americans.
+The 2020 murders of Rayshard Brooks, George Floyd, Ahmaud Arbery, Tony McDade, and Breonna Taylor were not isolated incidents, but part of a too-long list of extrajudicial killings of Black Americans.
 These killings are only the brutal indicator of a system of racial injustice and white supremacy in this country.
 This state of affairs demands that all American institutions look inwardly, seeking to repair the damage done by racism and acknowledging that a bare commitment to equality—without anti-racist action—is insufficient.

 We are undergoing a process of examining and reflecting upon the school and its history.
 Part of this reflection will ask us to identify issues that may require reparation and healing, examine the school as it is today, and explore how we will refine our practices to teach anti-racism throughout our community.